proximax-storage/xpx-chain-devportal-docs/docs/protocol/transaction.md

 The “rewrite limit” is the maximum number of blocks that can be rolled back.
 Hence, forks can only be resolved up to a certain depth too.

-Sirius-Chain has a rewrite limit of `360` blocks.
+Sirius Chain has a rewrite limit of `360` blocks.
 Once a transaction has more than 360 confirmations, it cannot be reversed.

 From experience, forks that are deeper than 20 blocks do not happen, unless there is a severe problem with the blockchain due to a bug in the code or an attack.